Team Russia was banned from the Games. Why are Russians still winning?

 “Of course, it is not fair to call into question any individual athlete’s performance, and all are presumed innocent unless and until proven otherwise,” he said.

-But the circumstances under which the ROC athletes are competing has raised suspicions among some competitors.
+But the circumstances under which the ROC athletes are competing have raised suspicions among some competitors.

-After U.S. swimmer Ryan Murphy finished second to ROC swimmer Evgeny Rylov in the 200-meter backstroke on Friday, he said, “It’s a huge mental drain on me…that I’m swimming in a race that’s probably not clean.”
+After the U.S. swimmer Ryan Murphy finished second to the ROC swimmer Evgeny Rylov in the 200-meter backstroke Friday, he said, “It’s a huge mental drain on me … that I’m swimming in a race that’s probably not clean.”

 “It frustrates me, but I have to swim the field that’s next to me,” he said.